scandipwa/create-scandipwa-app/build-packages/scandipwa-template-plugin-system/README.md

 2. Your extension is incompatible with some existing HTML/PHP nodes in the template and needs to remove them

+3. Your extension needs to change attributes of the existing nodes to some other values

 ### Limitations

 1. This tool is not meant for PHP code modifications.
 It offers an opportunity to interact with template as with text, but changing PHP or JS code such way would be considered a misuse, due to possible incompatibilities with a plugin written such a way.
+To change the PHP logic - change abstractions, not delta-modify the code.

 ### Dependencies